GatineauLaurent/coursera/README.md

 - `src/main.cc` Contains the `main` function which is responsible of:
   - Parsing command line arguments.
   - Checking command line arguments correctness and display usage in case of error.
+  - Starting 1 thread per GPU and attach the thread to its GPU.
-  - Calling `process` function for each input file.
+  - Each thread will call the `process` function per input files it have to deal with.

 - `src/process.h` Header file containing the prototype of the `process` function.